 - Place dark chocolate and coconut oil in a microwave-safe bowl.
 Heat for one minute.
 Put a plate or lid on top of the bowl and set aside until the chocolate has melted.

-- Once the chocolate is melted, stir to make sure there aren’t any lumps.
+- Once the chocolate is melted, stir to make sure there aren't any lumps.
 Then drop the almonds in the melted chocolate, in batches of 4 to 5 pieces at a time.
 Stir to coat each almond.
 Then use a fork to transfer almonds to the cocoa mixture.

-- Once almonds are thoroughly coated with both the melted dark chocolate and cocoa powder mixture, place on prepared pan and place the pan in the fridge to allow the chocolate to set.
+- Once almonds are thoroughly coated with both the melted dark chocolate and cocoa powder mixture, place them on the prepared pan and place the pan in the fridge to allow the chocolate to set.
 Repeat until all the almonds have been coated.

 - Once the chocolate sets, transfer to a sealed container.
 Keep refrigerated.